erikdonohoo/comforter/README.md

 yarn start
 ```

+Because of some issues with the OAuth integration, you have to visit your app over a jump tunnel URL, as
+your app needs to be visited both by you in the browser, and have endpoints called by GitLab but you can
+only register one URL.
+Since one would work with localhost but the other would need to be a docker URL
+JumpTunnel is the only way around this for now.

+So in your `.ssh/config` file register port `8010` to one of your available jump tunnel paths and configure that

 You can now view the coverage app at `http://localhost:8010/coverage`.
 You will need to refresh the browser page after
 making changes since this app needs to be served by Laravel.